skeeto/skeeto.github.com/_posts/2023-08-23-Everything-you-never-wanted-to-know-about-Win32-environment-blocks.markdown

 locale" but what about when comparing variable names?
 The documentation doesn't say.
-When enumerating variables using get/free, you might read what get/set considers to be duplicates, though at least values will always agree with get/set.
+When enumerating variables using get/free, you might read what get/set considers to be duplicates, though at least values will always agree with get/set, i.e. they're aliases of one variables.
 Windows maintains that invariant in my tests.
 The above algorithm would also delete these duplicates.

 For example, if someone passed you a "dirty" environment with duplicates, or that was unsorted, this would clean it up in a way that allows get/free